OmniFocus Tags Directory

 Doing the same types of tasks in one sitting tends to be very efficient.
 Additionally, you may have time carved out of the day for a specific activity (e.g., writing), and it’s helpful to pull up a list of all related tasks quickly.
 The following tags can be added to actions (or even entire projects) to give them the extra definition needed to home in on and batch tasks.

-🗄 Admin — Most people have at least some administrative tasks (e.g., Pay bill, Submit expense report).
+🗄 Admin — Most people have at least some administrative tasks (e.g., Pay bills, Submit expense reports).
 These actions may be spread across multiple projects and single action lists.
 It can be very helpful to corral all your admin actions together so you can go into admin mode and take care of this work.
 It might even make sense to schedule regular admin time on your calendar to ensure this work gets done on time.

 🙀 Avoiding — There may be some actions that you catch yourself avoiding.
 Maybe you’re constantly deferring them to the future, even though you could have taken action days or weeks ago.
 On the surface, they may seem trivial, but constantly putting them off wastes your time and attention.
 Tag actions that meet these criteria and make a game of completing at least one by noon each day.

-🤠 BOLD — Actions that take you outside your comfort zone and may result in failure, embarrassment or rejection.
+🤠 BOLD — Actions that take you outside your comfort zone may result in failure, embarrassment or rejection.
 Consider making a point of doing at least one or two of these actions a day.
 It’s a tangible way of taking bold steps forward in your life and work.

-🧗♀️ Big Rock — One of The “5 Choices to Extraordinary Productivity” that’s documented on the Franklin Covey website is Choice 3: Schedule the big rocks, don’t sort the gravel.
+🧗♀️ Big Rock — One of The “5 Choices to Extraordinary Productivity” documented on the Franklin Covey website is Choice 3: Schedule the big rocks, don’t sort the gravel.
 This tag is used to identify your most important actions.
 Get into the habit of identifying your Big Rocks and schedule time for them on your calendar to help ensure that they get the attention they deserve.

-🙇♂️ Brainstorming — Actions that involve brainstorming, perhaps using a tool such as MindNode, or even a good-old-fashioned whiteboard or a piece of paper.
+🙇♂️ Brainstorming — Actions that involve brainstorming, perhaps using a tool such as MindNode or even a good-old-fashioned whiteboard or a piece of paper.
 Brainstorming is inherently a creative pursuit, and it can be very helpful to keep these activities separate from more structured work.

 📚 Research — Add this tag to any activities you consider research.
 You might also want to add a focus task to distinguish research that requires your full attention from less intensive research.